How to properly dispose of a used computer in Memphis, TN

 You couldn’t pass up that special at Costco or Best Buy for the latest and greatest Quad Core computing behemoth.
 You have gotten it home, hooked it all up and copied all your pertinent data from your old pc.
 Now you are faced with one last obstacle.
 What to do with your old pc!

-If it’s relatively new (a couple of years old) you may want to keep it around as a file or print server, off loading those tasks from your new computer.
+If it’s relatively new (3-4 years old) you may want to keep it around as a file or print server, off loading those tasks from your new computer.
 Or, it may be handed down to the next in line.
 But, if you just want to get rid of it, there are some things you should consider before setting it on the side of the road.
 Digital data on a hard drive does not go away just because the computer does.
 It is stored for the better part of forever, unless you take steps to delete it.
 You will want to be sure to remove both the operating system and the sticker with the Product Code from the case, you paid good money for that copy of Microsoft Windows XP Home or Pro, why give it away?
 You can never have enough legitimate Windows Product Keys around, I promise.
 If you do decide to allow it to go with the operating system, you will need to provide the original disks if possible to insure that the ownership transfer is legitimate and per the end user license agreement.

 Important: You should always remember that even though you manually delete computer files, an identity thief might still be able to recover them, possibly putting you or your family at risk.